Earth & Space Science

 1. Why is the study of rocks important?

-Rocks are important for both economical and scientific reasons.
-They contain things like fossils and radioactive elements that help with geological dating, and they have economic minerals such as iron ore, copper, gold, and coal.
-Rocks also hold fluids like drinking water, crude oil, and natural gas that we use every day.
+First and foremost, the study of rocks helps us learn more about creation and the Flood.
+Rocks are also important for various economical and scientific reasons.
+Some contain fossils and radioactive elements which help us with geological dating, and others contain economic minerals such as iron ore, copper, gold, and coal.
+Rocks can also hold fluids such as water, crude oil, and natural gas, key resources that we use every day.
 (Section 3.1)

 2. Be able to sketch the rock cycle (figure 3.4) without referring to the diagram!